TechnionTDK/jbs-text2json/README.md

-# json2text
+# text2json
-A command-line tool for turning raw text into json
+A tool for turning raw text of the Jewish bookshelf into json.